-Installing a firewall on your network, or in front of your cloud services, equals a better protected network.
+Installing a firewall on your network, or in front of your cloud services, equals a better-protected network.
 You’re helping protect your users and data on the network from nasty online attacks and vulnerabilities.
-Firewalls are a key ingrediant to your cyber security setup to reduce the risk of attack and secure senitive data.
+Firewalls are a key ingredient to your cybersecurity setup to reduce the risk of attack and secure sensitive data.

 Early firewalls from the 80s and 90s (as well as the cheap firewalls sold today) are too basic for most modern business requirement.
 They only allow traffic based on a particular port, web address, or IP address.
 Newer and more advanced firewalls go hundreds of steps better because they use application-level scanning and machine learning.